arytapermana/arytapermana/_posts/2022-10-16-set-up-your-own-password-manager-and-sync-simultaneously-between-devices.md

    Oct 10 02:22:14 ip-172-26-11-240 systemd[1]: Starting Resilio Sync service...
    Oct 10 02:22:15 ip-172-26-11-240 systemd[1]: Started Resilio Sync service.
    ```
-9. Next, we will edit the Resillio Sync configuration to the public so that later we can open from the web by IP and set up Resilio Sync to sync the KeePass database. <br />
+9. Next, we will edit the Resilio Sync configuration to the public so that later we can open from the web by IP and set up Resilio Sync to sync the KeePass database. <br />
    Open the configuration file of Resilio Sync
    ```
    sudo nano /etc/resilio-sync/config.json